Skip to main content

 pg_data_combined_pxl_object = pg_data_combined_pxl_object.filter(components=filtered_cells)

-# In this tutorial we will mostly work with the AnnData object
+# We will mostly work with the AnnData object

 pg_data_combined = pg_data_combined_pxl_object.adata()